There are many creative ways to treat the secondary effects of a traumatic brain injury (TBI). One effective method is through art therapy.

 1. Sharpen fine motor skills and visual perception

-Handling paint on a paintbrush can help you gain more control of your fingers and hands, which can transfer to other skills in your life, such as eating.
+Handling paint on a paintbrush can help improve fine motor coordination and precision.
+These skills can transfer to other areas of your life, such as eating and other activities involving using utensils in a coordinated manner.

 Working on fine details while painting also improves your hand-eye coordination.
 Plus, painting helps you develop stronger perception skills, since you’ll need to learn how to make 2-D objects look three-dimensional.